jankazil/hrrr-data/README.md

 ## Disclaimer

-This software is provided "as is", without warranty of any kind.
-It is intended for research and educational purposes only.
-The author assumes no responsibility for any damage or loss resulting from its use.

-The HRRR data accessed by this software is publicly available from NOAA and is subject to their terms of use.
+The HRRR data accessed by this software are publicly available from NOAA and are subject to their terms of use.
 This project is not affiliated with or endorsed by NOAA.

 ## Author